spdk/spdk/scripts/perf/nvmf/README.md

   Default: false.
 - irdma_roce_enable - loads irdma driver with RoCEv2 network protocol enabled on Target and Initiator machines.
 This option applies only to system with Intel E810 NICs.
   Default: false
+- pause_frames - configures pause frames when RoCEv2 network protocol is enabled on Target and Initiator machines.
+  Default: false

 ### Target System Configuration